Karitāne – Hapori Whānui

 - able to relate to young children, parents, caregivers and whānau

 - good at communicating with people from a range of cultures

 - good at problem solving.

-- experience in an area of health provision or community social services
+- working in a health or community social service

 - work as a nanny

 - (04) 499 9533 - email@example.com - www.nzno.org.nz

 - (04) 471 0177 - firstname.lastname@example.org - www.plunket.org.nz

 What are the chances of getting a job?

 Chances of getting a job as a community karitāne are low because people usually stay in the role for a long time.
 When vacancies do come up, competition for them is high.